-We created the Flickr Romanian dataset by translating the English captions of the Flickr30k collection into Romanian.
-Two other native Romanian speakers and I participated in the translation process.
-Each translator received a subset of approximately 10600 images and the corresponding 53000 English captions.
-The translators’ focus was to preserve meaning and maintain grammatical correctness.
-The final dataset comprises 31783 images, each associated with five Romanian captions, for a total of 158915 sentences.
-The translated captions are organized in TSV format, with each entry containing the image identifier plus caption identifier.
-The translated captions and accompanying metadata are available in the GitHub repository at \url{https://github.com/dima331453/Flickr30k-Romanian}.
-This resource supports research on multilingual image captioning and cross-lingual vision–language tasks in Romanian.
+We create the \flickrRO{} dataset by translating the entire set of English captions from Flickr30K into Romanian.
+Three native Romanian speakers proficient in English participated in the translation process.
+Each translator received a subset of approximately 10,600 images and the corresponding 53,000 English captions.
+The translators’ focus was on preserving meaning and maintaining grammatical correctness.
+The final dataset follows the structure of the original Flickr30K dataset, comprising 31,783 images each associated with five Romanian captions, for a total of 158,915 sentences.
+The translated captions are organized in TSV format, with each entry containing the image identifier plus the caption identifier.